gessinger-hj/gepard/README.md

 	- __GEPARD_HOST__
 * All JavaScript client features like event listener, event emitter, semaphores, locks and messages are available in any web-browser apps.
-* All client features are also available for Java
+* All client features are also available for Java and Python

 # Changelog
 See [change log details](https://github.com/gessinger-hj/gepard/blob/master/CHANGELOG.md)